CarletonComputerScienceSociety/website/content/news/2022-2023/2022-08-17-new-ccss-logo.md

 ## Conclusion

 We're excited to introduce a new brand CCSS logo!
-We think this logo will resonate with our members and be a great symbol for our community.
 We hope you'll join us in welcoming our new logo this year when we return to in-person activity.